No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Method

 \section{Method}

-In this section, we first provide a detailed description of how to create task-based neurons using the proposed vectorized symbolic regression.
-We will explain step-by-step and highlight the benefits of using this approach in terms of efficiency, parallelism, and generalizability.
+In this section, we first provide a detailed description of how to create task-based neurons using the proposed VSR.
+Then, we will explain how the proposed framework addresses the aforementioned three challenges.